MM026184/CourseProject/README.md

 causal_topics = ITMTF(gore_bush_gensim_corpus,gore_bush_gensim_dictionary,number_of_topics,number_of_topics,word_impact_dict,gore_bush_nyt_ts,president_norm_stock_ts,ts_tsID_map,min_significance_value,min_topic_prob,iterations)
 ```

-The ITMTF function will call itself for the number of iterations specified, each time passing in a 2D matrix (num_topics,num_unique_terms) matrix of re calculated prior topic word probability distributions.
+The ITMTF function will call itself for the number of iterations specified, each time building an [LdaModel() object](https://radimrehurek.com/gensim/models/ldamodel.html), passing in a 2D matrix (num_topics,num_unique_terms) matrix of re calculated prior topic word probability distributions into its ```eta``` parameter.
 With each iteration, .csv files ```causal_topic_words.csv``` and ```itmtf_stats.csv``` in the working directory are appended with a list of signficant topics and their top 5 words and that iteration's average causality confidence and average purity, respectively.

+### Goal

-Within the ITMTF function, LDA topic modeling is performed using Gensim's LdaModel() implementation[Gensim's LdaModel() implementation](https://radimrehurek.com/gensim/models/ldamodel.html).
-You will note that the µ parameter from the paper is not defined, primarily because it is not an parameter for the LdaModel() class provided by Gensim.
+The project aims to reproduce the paper's results documented in Table 2 and Figure 2(b).
+You will note that the µ parameter from the paper is not defined prior to calling the ITMTF function above, primarily because it is not an parameter for the LdaModel() class provided by Gensim.
 It is for this reason that Figure 2(a) from the paper was not reproduced.

 ## How to Use